justlep/bitwig/README.md

-# How to install the Beatstep Pro controller script in Bitwig
+# Beatstep Pro controller script in Bitwig

+How to install?

 1. Download this project as a ZIP file (button on the right) and extract it to your Bitwig controllers scripts folder:
     *   **Windows:** ~Documents\Bitwig Studio\Controller Scripts